-The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, artist books, and photographs) and is available for classes of up to 20 students to engage with works from the permanent collection.
-Object selection and class sessions are coordinated by a curator in the department and visits are led by a FAMSF docent.
+The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, artist books, and photographs) and is available for classes of up to 15 students to engage with works from the permanent collection.
+Object selection and class sessions are coordinated by a curator in the department and visits are monitored by a FAMSF docent.

-Classes may be scheduled on Tuesdays and Fridays only and must be scheduled at least four weeks in advance.
-Please email firstname.lastname@example.org for more information and an appointment.
+Classes may be scheduled on Tuesdays and Fridays only and must be scheduled by January 15 (spring semester), May 15 (summer session), August 15 (fall semester).
+Please review guidelines before emailing email@example.com for an appointment.

 The Jacqueline and Peter Hoefer Print Study Room is open Saturdays 11:30 am–2:30 pm, when volunteers from the Achenbach Graphic Arts Council are available to describe print processes and answer questions about printmaking.